VITObelgium/URGENT_RiskManagementToolbox/README.md

 If the user does not define the optimization strategy, the default value is `maximize`.

+#### 3.1.
+Example of the configuration file

-The complete example of well placement problem for two wells:
+Well placement problem for two wells with maximization optimization strategy:
    ```json
    {
      "well_placement": [